balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 This device exposes a debug UART interface over the microUSB port.
 From Linux machines, the serial connection can be accessed using <code>minicom -D /dev/ttyACM0</code>.
 It also offers one Display Port for video output.

 The default internal storage used for provisioning balenaOS is the AGX Orin 32GB's on-board eMMC.
+Currently, the eMMC is the only internal storage supported for this device on balenaOS.

 <br>
 </details>